Workers in Japan and South Korea rarely call in sick. In coronavirus fight, that’s a big problem.

-Japan’s government had advised people to stay home if they develop a fever or flu-like symptoms, but while schools have been shut across the country, workplaces have largely opened for business as usual.
+Japan’s government has advised people to stay home if they develop a fever or flu-like symptoms, but while schools have been shut across the country, workplaces have largely stayed open for business as usual.

 Sign up for our Coronavirus Updates newsletter to track the outbreak.
 All stories linked in the newsletter are free to access.

-But that clashes with deep-rooted traditions about obligations in the workplace.
+The government’s guidance clashes with deep-rooted traditions about obligations in the workplace.
 Japan even has its own word for death by overwork, “karoshi.”
 A sick day is often frowned upon and usually counts toward an employee’s vacation entitlement.

 There are plenty of other places — including the United States — where employees feel an unspoken pressure to show up even if they don’t feel well, or face a paycheck hit if they call in sick.